-All parish or school organization funds must flow through the parish or school general checking account with the exception of charitable gaming and cafeteria funds that must be maintained in separate checking accounts.
+All parish or school organization funds must flow through the parish or school general checking account with the exception of charitable gaming and cafeteria funds (if school is part of the National School Lunch Program) that must be maintained in separate checking accounts.
 This means that all deposits for parish or school organizations are made directly into the parish or regional school general checking account.
 The bookkeeper of the parish or school organization can make these deposits.
 These deposits are restricted for that organization using a separate department code for each organization.
 The pastor, pastoral administrator, school administrator, parish, or school cannot use these funds without consulting the parish or school organization.